LMWafer/vSLAM-implementation-tutorial/DVIC_web_page.md

 *As Package* : download built library as apt package and install it.

 *Built from mod. source* alongside *modified* : source code already downloaded with ORB-SLAM3's github (in its *Thirdparty/* directory).
 Build and installation made with `build.sh`.
 This is because librarys' code is slightly modified by ORB-SLAM3 authors.

+Note that `Realsense SDK` is only needed if we compile ORB-SLAM3 examples that use an Intel Realsense Camera (D435i model with these examples).

+All setup commands used in this level are located in the [following file](https://github.com/LMWafer/vSLAM-implementation-tutorial).
+Here is explained what is happening when you run them.

 @[split](2, end)